StudioOneScripts/Export-Stems-Extended/README.md

 This also maintains correct track order when importing the files into other workstations.
 The prefixes are automatically removed after the stem export, leaving the session unchanged.

-## Installation
-Download the package and put it in the application \Scripts folder.
-The command will appear as "Export Stems+" in the "External" category in the key command list and in the main Track menu.